November 23: Our Lady of the Vault, Italy

 The Abbot Orsini wrote: “Our Lady of the Vault, near the town of Saint Anastasia, in the environs of Florence.”

-There is no town named Saint Anastasia or Santa Anastasia near Florence, Italy, and I can find no reference to a church known as Our Lady of the Vault.
+There is no longer any town named Saint Anastasia or Santa Anastasia near Florence, Italy, and I can find no reference to a church or icon known as Our Lady of the Vault.

 It’s hard to believe that such a design problem was left to the last minute, but fortunately, there was one man capable of the job.
 His name was Filippo Brunelleschi, and his work became the future emblem of the city of Florence.